AndyHML/data-visualization/README.md

 # data-visualization
-Demos of past data visualization work
+Demos of past data visualization work.
 Plz open the html files with a browser